MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 The user can then fix the rating and submit.

-You can think of this as a crowd sourcing app of brand reviews with a sentiment analysis model that suggests ratings which the user can tweak and adapt.
+You can think of this as a crowd sourcing app of brand reviews with a sentiment analysis model that suggests ratings that the user can tweak and adapt afterwards.

 To build this application we'll follow the following steps: